 7. After completion of the "spend down", the institutional spouse will be entitled to receive Medicaid benefits to pay for the custodial care, including the nursing home expense as well as prescription costs and other miscellaneous medical expenses not covered by Medicare, and the Community Spouse will retain the asset and income allowances.

 An application should not be made for medicaid until and unless the applicant knows precisely what the result of the application will be.
 Filing too soon or too late can cost the applicant thousands or even tens of thousands of dollars.
-Moreover, it is likely that, with guidance, an applicant will be able to qualify for assistance sooner, and just one month can save six thousand dollars or more!
+Moreover, it is likely that, with guidance, an applicant will be able to qualify for assistance sooner, and just one month can save eight thousand dollars or more!
 Legal fees for Medicaid counsel and advocacy qualify as a spend down item.